Law of war: Principles

-Example substantive laws of war
+Substantive examples

 To fulfill the purposes noted above, the laws of war place substantive limits on the lawful exercise of a belligerent's power.
 Generally speaking, the laws require that belligerents refrain from employing violence that is not reasonably necessary for military purposes and that belligerents conduct hostilities with regard for the principles of humanity and chivalry.

-However, because the laws of war are based on consensus, the content and interpretation of such laws are extensive, contested, and ever-changing.
+However, because the laws of war are based on consensus (as the nature of international law often relies on self-policing by individual states), the content and interpretation of such laws are extensive, contested, and ever-changing.